-Objectives Actions Linked Strategies Tim ning 23-24 24-25 25-26 26-27 3.1 Improve access to health facilities, services and programs to achieve good general and mental health in the 3.1.1 Advocate support for Nyamba Buru Yawuru to establish the ~\$50m Broome Health and Wellbeing Campus on Clementson Street.
-ILUA & LPS • • community.
-3.1.2 Advocate for hospital facilities and services to address longterm health needs.
+Objectives Actions Linked Strategies Timing 24-25 25-26 26-27 27-28 3.1 services and programs to achieve good general and mental health in the community.
+3.1.2 3.1.3 3.1.1 Advocate support for Nyamba Buru Yawuru to establish the ~\$50m Broome Health and Wellbeing Campus on Clementson Street.
+ILUA & LPS • 3.1.2 Advocate for hospital facilities and services to address long-term health needs.
 Old Broome Development Strategy • • • • 3.1.3 Partner with State and Federal Government to respond to health pandemics and disease outbreaks.
 Local Public Health Plan • • • • 3.1.4 Provide a Local Public Health Plan.
 Local Public Health Plan \$50K 3.1.5 Partner with key stakeholders to find more effective ways to prevent and manage public health issues in areas used by itinerant campers, such as anti-social behaviour, littering and the safe disposal of needles.
-Community Safety Plan • • • • 3.2 Improve access to sport, leisure and recreation facilities, services and 3.2.1 Advocate for funding to improve sporting infrastructure in Aboriginal Communities within the Shire.
-Sport and Recreation Plan 2021-2031 • • • • programs.
-3.2.2 Facilitate a review of the Sport and Recreation Plan and the Broome Recreation and Aquatic Centre Masterplan.
+Community Safety Plan • • • • recreation facilities, services and programs.
+3.2.2 3.2.1 Advocate for funding to improve sporting infrastructure in Aboriginal Communities within the Shire.
+Sport and Recreation Plan 2021-2031 • • • • 3.2.2 Facilitate a review of the Sport and Recreation Plan and the Broome Recreation and Aquatic Centre Masterplan.
 Sport and Recreation Plan 2021-2031 \$40K 3.2.3 Provide a new regional level skate park at Broome Recreation and Aquatic Centre.
-Sport and Recreation Plan 2019-2029 (Complete d 2021-22) 3.2.4 Provide additional sports storage capacity at Broome Recreation and Aquatic Centre (Field sports).
-Sport and Recreation Plan 2021-2031 • 3.2.5 Partner with Broome Surf Life Saving Club to provide a new Surf Life Saving Club building.
-Sport and Recreation Plan 2019-2029 • Incomp lete Due 2 2022-23 3.2.6 Provide a gym and fitness facility at Broome Recreation and Aquatic Centre.
+Sport and Recreation Plan 2019-2029 Co mplete 2 021-22 3.2.4 Provide additional sports storage capacity at Broome Recreation and Aquatic Centre (Field sports).
+Sport and Recreation Plan 2021-2031 • 3.2.5 Partner with Broome Surf Life Saving Club to provide a new Sur Life Saving Club building.
+Sport and Recreation Plan 2019-2029 Со mplete 20 )23-24 3.2.6 Provide a gym and fitness facility at Broome Recreation and Aquatic Centre.
 Sport and Recreation Plan 2021-2031 • 3.2.7 Provide upgrade to tennis courts and lighting at Broome Recreation and Aquatic Centre.
-BRAC Masterplan • 3.2.8 Advocate for more recreational opportunities for children and youth in shaded, outdoor spaces or air-conditioned, indoor venues.
-Sport and Recreation Plan 2021-2031 • • • • 3.2.9 Facilitate the development of a Public Open Space Strategy with ranked priorities in parks, playgrounds and reserves.
-Public Open Space Strategy • Incomp lete Due 2 2022-23 3.3 Grow community capacity through volunteer support and recognition.
-3.3.1 Partner with local agencies to recognise the value of local volunteers and volunteer organisations.
+BRAC Masterplan • 3.2.8 Provide cricket pitch and practice nets at Father McMahon Oval. • 3.2.9 Facilitate for more recreational opportunities for children and youth in shaded, outdoor spaces or air-conditioned, indoor venues.
+Sport and Recreation Plan 2021-2031 • • • • 3.2.10 Facilitate the development of a Parks and Playground Strategy with ranked priorities in parks and playgrounds.
+Asset Management Plan Complete 2023-2 3.3 Grow community capacity through volunteer support and recognition 3.3.1 Partner with local agencies to recognise the value of local volunteers and volunteer organisations.
 Community Development Framework • • • •